-On September 26, 2025, the drug community watched Berlin with bated breath: The Federal Council was debating a number of legislative proposals – and in the shadow of smoking bans in cars and discussions about nitrous oxide, a brief but momentous decision was made.
-The committee's recommendation to ban the LSD nucleus was adopted.
-This made it clear: 1S-LSD would be banned.
+On September 26, 2025, the scene turned its attention to Berlin with bated breath: The Bundesrat was debating a series of legislative proposals—and amid discussions of smoking bans in cars and nitrous oxide, a brief but momentous decision was made .
+The committee’s recommendation to ban the LSD core was adopted.
+This makes it clear: 1S-LSD will be banned.

 But what does this mean for you as a consumer or retailer?
-Does it mean that possession is immediately illegal?
-Which substances will be affected next?
-And what are the next steps in the legislative process?
+Does it mean that possession is now illegal?
+Which substances will be next?
+And what happens next in the legislative process?

-This article gives you a complete overview – thoroughly researched, SEO-optimized, and with clear practical tips.
+This article provides you with a comprehensive overview—thoroughly researched, SEO-optimized, and packed with practical tips.

 Key Takeaways

-- Nitrous oxide and GHB are also facing the end.
+- Nitrous oxide and GHB are also on their way out.

-- HappyFlower offers legal alternatives with verified quality.
+- HappyFlower offers legal alternatives of certified quality.

 - 1. Key Takeaways